-Why you should get fire rated paint for steel structures
+Why you should get fireproof paint for steel structures

 Strength in bearing heavy loads is one of the main reasons we use steel in building construction.
 Steel is a tough and strong construction material, used in buildings such as skyscrapers across Singapore.
 However, this strength is challenged by the severe heat of a fire.
 In a fire, it can take only minutes for unprotected steel to reach critical failure temperature of 550ºC, at which point it loses its capacity to bear heavy loads, leading to structural collapse.
 In fact, strength loss starts already at 300ºC, which is why you need fire rated paint for steel.